Campfire Cooking in Another World with My Absurd Skill

 Campfire Cooking in Another World with My Absurd Skill (とんでもスキルで異世界放浪メシ, Tondemo Sukiru de Isekai Hōrō Meshi) is a Japanese light novel series written by Ren Eguchi.
 The series originated on the Shōsetsuka ni Narō website in January 2016, before being published in print with illustrations by Masa by Overlap beginning in November 2016 under their Overlap Novels imprint.
-As of December 2022, thirteen volumes have been released.
+As of February 2024, 15 volumes have been released.

 A manga adaptation, illustrated by Akagishi K, began serialization on the Comic Gardo website in March 2017.
-As of December 2022, the manga's individual chapters have been collected into nine volumes.
-A manga spin-off, illustrated by Momo Futaba, began serialization on the same website in August 2018.
-As of December 2022, the spin-off's individual chapters have been collected into seven volumes.
-An anime television series adaptation by MAPPA premiered in January 2023.
+As of July 2025, the manga's individual chapters have been collected into eleven volumes.
+A spin-off manga, illustrated by Momo Futaba, began serialization on the same website in August 2018.
+As of February 2024, the spin-off's individual chapters have been collected in eight volumes.
+An anime television series adaptation produced by MAPPA aired from January to March 2023.
+A second season premiered in October 2025.

 Plot

-A group of four Japanese people, consisting of three high school students and one adult, are magically summoned to a parallel fantasy world by the Kingdom of Reijseger, who asks them for help in their war against the demonfolk.
-As a result of the summoning ritual, the three students appear to have several powerful magical abilities and are accepted as "Heroes".
-However, the adult, an ordinary salaryman named Tsuyoshi Mukouda (a.k.a.
-"Mukohda"), is found to only have the power of "Online Supermarket".
-Suspicious of the kingdom's true intentions, he convinces the nobles his ability is useless, allowing him to leave and pursue a simple life in the new world.
-Experimenting with his Online Supermarket skill, he discovers he is able to instantly order food and other products from Japan.
-During his travels, he meets a legendary beast known as a "Fenrir", who demands Mukohda feed him a meal.
-After numerous servings, the Fenrir, eventually named Fel, takes a liking to Mukohda's cooking and forces him to accept a familiar contract.
-As Mukohda continues his journey, he encounters other monsters, as well as gods from the Divine Realm, who grant him familiar contracts and blessings in order to obtain his food and otherworldly goods.
+Three Japanese high school students are magically summoned to a parallel fantasy world by the Kingdom of Reijseger, who asks them for help in their war against the demon folk.
+The students are found to possess several powerful magical abilities and are accepted as "Heroes".
+However, the hero summoning ritual also accidentally transported a fourth person, an ordinary salaryman named Tsuyoshi Mukouda (a.k.a.
+"Mukohda"), who has only one power: "Online Supermarket".
+Unwilling to become a Hero and harboring deep suspicion of the kingdom's true intentions, he convinces the nobles that his ability is useless, allowing him to leave and pursue a simple life in the new world.
+Experimenting with his Online Supermarket skill, he discovers he can instantly order food and other products from modern-day Japan.
+During his travels, he meets a legendary beast known as "Fenrir", who demands that Mukohda feed him.
+The Fenrir, eventually named Fel, takes a liking to Mukohda's cooking and forces him to accept a familiar contract.
+As Mukohda continues his journey, he gains more familiars, encounters other monsters, and befriends gods from the Divine Realm, who grant him and his familiars blessings to obtain his food and otherworldly goods.